 - Managing your money intentionally by budgeting, paying down debt, saving more, and investing more.

-- Working on increasing your income by negotiating your salary, asking for raises and/or starting a business to support your financial goals
+- Working on increasing your income by negotiating your salary, asking for raises, and/or starting a small business or a side hustle.

 - Teaching your children about money and financial responsibility

 There are tons of resources to help support you as you work on your financial goals.
 Be sure to check out our ultimate financial, career, and business book list as well as our free courses and resources.

 While the challenges we face as women of color are discouraging, you can use them as the motivation you need to change the narrative.
 For yourself, your children, your family, and your broader communities.

 Achieving financial well-being doesn't just stop with your personal economy.
 You can use your voice to petition broader change as well.

 You can petition Congress to pass stronger legislation to address the gender wage gap.
 And to provide more grants for low-income and minority students to reduce the amount of student loan debt they have to take on.
 You can call out racism and use your dollars to support organizations fighting racial injustice.